Gears (under construction and translation)

 The number of teeth on the ring gear is equal to the number of teeth on the Sun wheel, + 2 times the number of teeth of the planetary gear.

 The relationship between the gears determine the steps between the accelerations and decelerations.
 It depends or the ring gear or the planet wheels powered, or we an acceleration (> 1) or delayed (< 1).
 If the slight acceleration 3/4 of the hard drive, then the 4/3 of the heavy gear fixed drive.
 This is for example the case for the classic Sturmey-Archer AW and copie hubs, such as Hercules, Steyr, Suntour, Brampton, etc.

 When the derailleur is still in its infancy, was the circuit with planetary systems all adult.
 Before the second world war, there was also made by drivers do use; especially in England.
 If option had the hubs wing nuts to quickly Exchange wheels at flat tires; there were smaller steps between gears ("close ratio").
-A topper was the Sturmey-Archer 3-bake type AR from the thirties ( fig. 10); in 1939 there was even a 4-bake type FM released.
+A topper was the Sturmey-Archer 3-speed type AR from the thirties ( FIG. 10); in 1939 they even released a 4-speed type FM .